There are various forms of spa culture all over the world: bathhouses, hot springs, saunas, steam rooms, and more. (Finnish Sauna)

 - In the end, there really are no strict rules to using a sauna since how you use it can change depending on any occasion.
 What’s ultimately important is that you get to relax and even socialise especially if you stepped in with other people (Finns or non-Finns alike).

 With literally MILLIONS of them spread out across Finland, you’re bound to see one, if not be lead to one.
 Like I’ve previously stated, not only does almost every household have a private Finnish sauna but hotels and corporate places have it — it’s that abundant.
 So for sure, if you step into a city, you can either use the hotel’s sauna facilities or simply ask for the local public sauna’s location.

-And if you’re ever in Helsinki, I suggest going to Sauna Hermanni, one of the 3 remaining public saunas in the city that dates back to the 50s and even looks like it’s stuck in the 50s!
-For only 10EUR for adults, 8EUR for students and 3EUR for kids, you can enjoy their quality IKI-Kiuas stoves as well as their mellow ambient that will take you to a trip back in time.
+For only 10EUR for adults, 8EUR for students, and 3EUR for kids, you can enjoy their quality IKI-Kiuas stoves as well as their mellow ambient that will take you on a trip back in time.

 • • •

-I’ve absolutely tried saunas before for numerous times already, but the authentic Finnish way of doing sauna is an experience that you should absolutely try for at least once in your life, most especially if you’ve set foot in Finland!
+I’ve tried saunas for numerous times now, but the authentic Finnish way of doing sauna is an experience that you should absolutely try for at least once in your life, most especially if you’ve set foot in Finland!
 (Who knows, you’ll be addicted to it in no time like the Finnish people!)